404AndyNotFound/php-apache-docker/README.md

 # PHP Apache Docker

-A Docker setup running PHP 7.4 and 8.1 side by side.
+A Docker setup running PHP 7.4 and 8.1 side by side with many useful extentions pre-installed.

 ## What is included?